Stanley Brock

 Stanley Eis (July 7, 1931 – January 25, 1991), known professionally as Stanley Brock, was an American film and television actor.

+Biography

-He played Howie Hoffstedder on 78 episodes of the American daytime soap opera broadcast Days of Our Lives.
+Brock was born in Brooklyn, New York.
+He played Howie Hoffstedder in 78 episodes of the American daytime soap opera broadcast Days of Our Lives.
 He also played Ivan Bronski in the short-lived television sitcom He's the Mayor and Harvey Bilchik in the 1989 film UHF.

 Brock guest-starred in numerous television programs, including One Day at a Time, Charlie's Angels, Happy Days, Knots Landing, Hill Street Blues, The A-Team, Quantum Leap and Highway to Heaven.
 He also appeared in several episodes of Barney Miller (as Bruno Binder), The Rockford Files and Night Court.
+In 1987, Brock was used for the inside photo of a man juggling fire balls for rock band Rush's twelfth studio album Hold Your Fire.
 Brock died in January 1991, aged 59, of a heart attack in Los Angeles.